What is a concessionary purchase mortgage, and can it help you buy a home?

 What is a concessionary purchase mortgage?

-A concessionary purchase mortgage, also known as a gifted equity deposit mortgage, can allow you to buy a home at a discounted price, usually without a deposit.
+A concessionary purchase mortgage, also known as a gifted equity deposit mortgage or below market value (BMV) purchase mortgage, can allow you to buy a home at a discounted price, usually without a deposit.

-This is because you’re buying a property at a below-market price, and the discount has been gifted.
-The gifted discount can be used as part or all of your deposit.
+This is because you’re buying a property at a below-market price, and the difference between the market price and your purchase price can be used instead of a deposit.

-If there is a difference, this will usually be gifted to you by a family member.
-Other people may also be able to gift the difference, including friends or even your landlord – if the mortgage lender will allow this.
+However, other people may also be able to offer you such a discount, including friends or even your landlord – if the mortgage lender will allow this.

-Alternatively, a landlord may be incentivised to do this as it typically means a quicker and cheaper sale than on the open market.
+Alternatively, your landlord do this as it typically means a quicker and cheaper sale than on the open market.

-It also means they don’t lose out on rent as you keep paying rent until you officially own it.
+It also means they don’t lose out on rent as you keep paying rent until you officially own the property.

 How does a concessionary purchase mortgage work?